Weissenfelser HV 91

 Weissenfelser Handballverein '91 e.V. (a.k.a.
 WHV '91) is a German women's handball club from Weissenfels.
-It was founded in 1991, following the reunification of Germany, from the fusion of local clubs Fortschritt and Vorwärts, and it currently plays in the Saxony-Anhalt regional category.
+It was founded in 1991, following the reunification of Germany, from the fusion of local clubs BSG Fortschritt Weißenfels and ASG Vorwärts Weißenfels, and it currently plays in the Saxony-Anhalt regional category.

-Fortschritt Weissenfels was one of the leading teams in the early stages in the DDR-Oberliga winning six championships between 1955 and 1964.
+SC Fortschritt Weißenfels, from 1961 named BSG Fortschritt Weißenfels, was one of the leading teams in the early stages in the DDR-Oberliga winning six championships between 1955 and 1964.
 In 1963 it became the first team to represent East Germany in the European Cup, reaching the competition's semifinals.